Data assimilation is about determining a model state from observations.

 \[ \begin{eqnarray} \mathbf{X}_n = M_n\mathbf{X}, \end{eqnarray} \]

-is determined.
 Here $M_n$ is the integration of the model from the analysis time to time step $n$.
-To linearize this integration, one calculates a so-called tangential linear model operator $M$, which is a matrix.
-It then applies
+To linearize this integration, one computes a so-called tangent linear model operator $M$, which is a matrix.
+Then one has

 \[ \begin{eqnarray} M_n\approx M^n, \end{eqnarray} \]

-which becomes more and more inaccurate as $n$ increases.
-Therefore applies
+which becomes increasingly inaccurate as $n$ increases.
+Thus one has

 \[ \begin{eqnarray} J_n = \left(\mathbf{Y}_n - H_nM^n\mathbf{X}\right)^TA_{O, n}\left(\mathbf{Y}_n - H_nM^n\mathbf{X}\right). \end{eqnarray} \]

-If the initial state of another model exists (for example on a length-latitude grid), it is entirely possible to simply interpolate this onto the desired model grid and convert it into the prognostic variables.
-Here, the analysis of the other model is interpreted as „ observation“ and the assumption is made that the error of the data assimilation of the other model is negligible compared to the error of the prediction of the own model.
-This assumption is often justified, and even if it is not justified, it may make sense to still use this method in order to use the computing capacity freed up by the simplicity of this procedure for model running.
+If the initial state of another model is available (for example on a longitude-latitude grid), it is entirely possible to simply interpolate it onto the desired model grid and convert it into the prognostic variables.
+Here, the analysis of the other model is interpreted as an „observation“ and the assumption is made that the error of the data assimilation of the other model is negligible compared to the error of the forecast of one's own model.
+This assumption is often justified, and even if it is not justified, it may still make sense to use this method in order to devote the computing capacity freed up by the simplicity of this procedure to the model run.